 As I unconsciously drove myself with robotic consistency to work today, I was thinking of things to do or change this year.
 I don’t do new year resolutions.
 Frankly because I’m afraid I won’t get to actually doing them — especially with the pressure of a non-existent clock ticking away every second.

 This year, I’m changing that.
-I’m going to write down a couple of things that I think I should be able to accomplish — or at least try to accomplish — before the year ends.… Continue reading →
+I’m going to write down a couple of things that I think I should be able to accomplish — or at least try … Continue reading →